oliverius/logo/docs/part5.md

 ![Square in correct coordinates](/img/part5_square.png)

 And finally (just finally) we can rest since our square is drawn in the correct coordinates using a `repeat` primitive.

+In the [next part](/part6) we will finally see the turtle (well, just a circle or triangle instead of a turtle) and we will work on not messing the drawings with extra turtles everywhere!